The Ryburgh and District Junior Village League Cup.

 When seen here without its base it looks remarkably like a Communion Chalice and a quick check on the Hallmark says that it is older than 1921, in fact it bears the marks for Chester 1887:

 Thus the second incarnation of the chalice is to be put on a base and presented as a football trophy to be competed for locally and with Ryburgh Reserves in mind.
-It is first seen in the Ryburgh Swifts F.C.1920-21 or 1926-27 Season team photograph:
+It is first seen in the Ryburgh Swifts F.C.
+1926-27 Season team photograph:

 Our trophy is clearly that on the left and as yet the identity of the other trophy is not known unless it is the same as in the photo below of the team the previous season.
 This photo was kindly donated to the archive by Norman Leeder whose father Horace Leeder was in the team.(Back row 3rd from left) On the back of the photo it says "Winners of the Raynham and District League":